bbchristians/SATDBailiff/readme.md

 an executable `.jar`, use `mvn clean package`.

 This project uses the implementation of another project (https://github.com/Tbabm/SATDDetector-Core) for SATD classification.
-A `.jar` of this file must be present in `lib/` in order for this project to run.
+A `.jar` of the linked project must be present in `lib/` in order for this project to run.
 It should be noted, that the SATD classification model included in that repository's released binaries differs from the model released with this project's binaries.
 To use a different model in your own implementation,